gotzmann/comet/README.md

 You can change counter sending JSON request for POST method:

-POST http://localhost:8080/counter with body { "counter": 100 } and 'application/json' header
+POST http://localhost:8080/counter with body { "counter": 100 } and 'application/json' header.

 Any call with mailformed body will be replied with HTTP 500 code, as defined at controller logic.